10 Book Binding Methods You Need To Know

 5. Section sewn binding

-As the name would suggest, this type of binding is sewn in sections along the spine and glued together for an even sturdier finish.
+As the name would suggest, this type of binding is sewn in sections along the spine and glued together for a sturdy finish.
 Ideal for small and large documents, section sewing enables you to lay your book out flat regardless of its page count.

 6. Coptic stitch binding